April 07, 2013|By HOWARD DUKES | South Bend Tribune Staff Writer

 A song such as "My Pockets Stay Swoll" combines modern production techniques and lyrics about using hard-earned money to enjoy the good life to create a club-friendly song.

-Gullens believes that both songs will get a good reception when audiences hear them at the CD release party.
-Gullens says that response to the songs has been positive so far.
+Gullens believes that both songs will get a good reception when audiences hear the CD.
+Gullens says that response to his music and songs have been positive so far.

 "It's been nice to hear the feedback," Gullens says.

-However, he believes that the positive feedback comes because "MoMEntum" fills a need.
+However, he believes that the positive feedback comes because "MoMEntum" is the new Millennium music.

 "People want to dance and they want to have fun at the club or when they play a CD when they are in their cars."